How to Grow Angel Trumpet Flowering Shrub

 The plants grow best in damp weather conditions, with warm days and cool nights.

-Plants like rich soil to fuel their fast growth.
+While the shrubs grow well in almost any soil, they grow their best in rich soil to fuel their fast growth.
 Mix a healthy dose of compost into the soil before planting.

 Plants like a lot of water and nutrients.
 Keep soil moist.
-Add general purpose fertilizer when planting, and every two to three weeks during the season.
-Switch to a high phosphorous formula just before the blooming period.
+Add general-purpose fertilizer when planting, and every two to three weeks during the season.
+Switch to a high-phosphorous formula just before the blooming period.

 Angel Trumpet Flowers are often grown in pots.
 Make sure to use a big container for this big, fast-growing plant.
 You may need to water it daily during hot, dry weather.

 Keep the areas weeded when plants are young.
-A layer of mulch will keep weeds down, and to create a neat appearance.
+A layer of mulch will keep weeds down, and create a neat appearance.
 The mulch also helps to feed the big appetite of this plant.

 Pruning Angel Trumpet Plants